-A mentor is either a practicing Professional Agrologist (PAg), Technical Agrologist (TAg), or a retired Registrant (PAg [Ret]) or (TAg [Ret]), of whom provides assistance and guidance to an articling Registrant during their articling term.
+A mentor is either a practicing Professional Agrologist (PAg), Technical Agrologist (TAg), or a retired Registrant (PAg [Ret]) or (TAg [Ret]), who provides assistance and guidance to an articling Registrant during their articling term.

-- Introduce to BCIA at both the provincial and the branch levels, a review of governance, and what the purpose and functions are of BCIA
+- Introduce to BCIA at both the provincial and the Branch levels a review of governance and the purpose and functions of BCIA

 - Set an example as a registered professional

 - Introduce the new Registrant to professional networks

 - Review the Professional Governance Act, the Schedule "Agrologists Regulation," BCIA's Bylaws, the Code of Ethics, the Duty to Report, and any other relevant legislation, guidelines, or policies

 - Assist the articling Registrant in identifying and undertaking professional development activities that may prove useful to the Registrant in their area(s) of practice